Updated September 2023

-1. The People-Ideas-Goals StrategyTM
+1. The People-Information-Goals StrategyTM

 The PIG is a workhorse.
 It made its bones planning individual pieces of content.
 Unlike an outline, it captures key aspects related to intent, audience and outcomes, forming a nice framework for getting the underpinnings secured before the writing begins.
 That's also what makes it a handy tool for team projects.
 We gather the group to discuss and agree on these key elements before launch.
 The finished organizer is a guide book for each team member as they move through the project, keeping us on track.
-Download the easy-to-use People-Ideas-Goals playbook with examples here.
+Download the easy-to-use People-Information-Goals playbook with examples here.

 2. The Position-Rationale-Proof StrategyTM